 No equipment: Quad stretch

 “This move helps with mystery pains under the kneecap,” says Kousouli.
 Lie on your side with your bottom leg straight; bend your top leg back so your foot comes toward your buttocks.
 You should feel the stretch in the front of your thigh.
 Switch sides and repeat.
 Do ten reps on each side, holding each stretch for five to ten seconds.
-Make sure you know the 11 signs that muscle pain is something worse.
+Here are some more quad stretches you can try.

 No equipment: Side lunge stretch